Vi tilrår at du alltid nyttar siste versjon av nettlesaren din.

 We envision the Centre as an umbrella for the scientific community within this research area, providing a common hub where new research collaborations and ideas can evolve and take the field to the next level.

 The Centre is a strategic initiative from Haukeland University Hospital at Helse Bergen Health Trust and the Faculty of Medicine at the University of Bergen, financed by Trond Mohn Research Foundation for five years (2021-2026).
-MRCRM builds on an active research environment and the newly established Ex vivo facility at the Laboratory building at Haukeland.
+MRCRM builds on an active research environment and the newly established Ex-vivo facility at the Laboratory building at Haukeland.
 This laboratory is a high-grade cleanroom facility operating under Good Manufacturing Practice (GMP) and will manufacture the cells (referred to as Advanced Therapeutic Medicinal Products - ATMPs) for clinical trials affiliated with the Centre.

 What are Advanced Therapeutic Medicinal Products?